jdittrich/userNeedResearchBook/text/introduction.md

 <!--  I think my first project in that direction was a bookmark manager and my research consisted of asking some people these questions via mail:

 > * What do you do when you find information on a webpage useful for you (Bookmarks, Scrapbook, Delicious, simply remember) and why?
-> * What do you find difficult about the current system to refind informations on the web and why?
+> * What do you find difficult about the current system to re-find information on the web and why?

 I got some interesting mails back and tried to consider their answers in my design.
 Looking back, I would have done a few things differently, but for a small project I think it was a good method. -->